Abhi-33/Microsoft-Clone/Readme.md

-# Microsoft Landing Page Clone
+# Microsoft Landing Page Clone .It is fully functional with every link working and redirecting to the original working functions.